Where to take your dogs in Los Angeles?

 Of all the shopping areas in LA, Melrose Place is the most charming and oh so “European,” in my humble opinion.
 This beautiful, tree-lined street features floral alley ways and chic luxury brands like Chloe, Isabel Marant, Oscar de la Renta, Bottega Veneta, Violet Grey and more.

 My favorite place to shop is Century City Westfield because they have everything.
 Bloomingdales, Nordstrom’s, Container Store, H&M, Zara, Oak + Fort, Aritzia… and can’t-miss restaurants like Eataly, Javier’s and Din Tai Fung.
-It’s also just a beautiful place to walk with your dogs — gorgeous sitting areas with to-die-for furniture and beautifully crafted planters + urban chic decor.
+It’s also just a beautiful place to walk with your dogs — gorgeous sitting areas with to-die-for furniture, beautifully crafted planters and urban chic decor.

 Hang out at The Grove!
 After some shopping (Nordstrom’s, Topshop, Zara, Sephora + more) grab a dairy-free frozen yogurt from Pressed Juicery and hang out on the grassy lawn right next to the main fountain.
 There are wooden chairs and the Grove provides blankets to stretch out on the grass as well.
 They even offer complimentary doggie treats.
 If you’re in the mood for a cocktail, make sure to grab a table at Fountain Bar!

 ROW DTLA is an urban enclave of creative, forward-thinking retailers, restaurants and boutiques.
-Think super cool Japanese pottery shops, Korean-owned fashion brand, pop-up shops and cute food spots.
+Think super cool Japanese pottery shops, Korean-owned fashion brands, pop-up shops and cute food spots.
 You’ll definitely feel like an LA native!
 777 S Alameda St.

 Abbot Kinney Blvd in Venice is a fabulous way to spend an afternoon.
 So many must-see stores (Cuyana, Le Labo, Parachute, Shinola + more) and artisanal cafes + restaurants fill this popular area.
 Every Saturday, check out Artist + Fleas for a flea market with 50+ local vendors.
 1010 Abbot Kinney Blvd.